Skip to content

 Post-operative.

-• Apply cool packs (a bag of frozen peas wrapped in a clean cloth) to the eyelids for 10 minutes every hour while awake on day 1.
+• Apply cool packs (a bag of frozen peas wrapped in a clean cloth) to the eyelids for 20 minutes every hour while awake for the first 24-48 hours.

 • Sleep with two pillows for the first week to reduce swelling.